wp-plugins/hupso-share-buttons-for-twitter-facebook-google/readme.txt

 Please upgrade the plugin to the latest version.
 If that does not help then try to reinstall the plugin (uninstall it and install it again).
 If you still have problems then send bug report [using this feedback form](http://www.hupso.com/share/feedback/).

+= Buttons are not working with one post.
+Only "Share" image in shown, but no social icons.
+They work correctly on other posts.
+What can I do? =

+HTML of your post in not valid.
+You need to fix the text inside the post.
+Perhaps you forgot to close a <p> or <div> tag at the end.
+Perhaps you have some other HTML error in it.
+Use HTML validator if you cannot find an error.

 = What settings are available? =